Jitterbit delivers powerful integration tools and services through a multi-tenant cloud integration platform called Jitterbit Harmony.

-Jitterbit Harmony manages information security by applying an information security framework (hybrid model) that is based on ISO 27001/27002, NIST, CIS, CSA, and CERT.
-Jitterbit has also been certified to meet the requirements of the US HIPAA Privacy and Security rules.
+Jitterbit Harmony manages information security by applying an information security framework (hybrid model) based on NIST, CIS, CSA, and CERT recommendations.
+Jitterbit has also been certified to meet the requirements of:

 This document describes the following aspects of security provided by the Jitterbit Harmony platform: